flysen/shibboleth/README.md

 Post Configuration
 ------------------

-When shibboleth installed via anslible-playbool some configuration steps need to be taken:
+When shibboleth installed via anslible-playbook your configuration are done and no further steps need to be taken.
-1. Change entityID ```applicationdefaults_entityid``` in /etc/shibboleth/shibboleth2.xml to match your service
-2. generate metadata template that you need to send to operation@swamid.se
-3. Add some extra tags in the metadata to make Swamid happy
-4. Validate your metadata file
+1. Validate your metadata file /etc/shibboleth/metadata.xml
-5. Send it to Swamid

-## entityID

-The entityID will probably be the CNAME of the server ```applicationdefaults_entityid```
+2. Grab the file /etc/shibboleth/metadata.xml and send to operation@swamid.se

 ## Metadata

-The metadata can easily be generated via ``` /etc/shibboleth/metagen.sh -c sp-cert.pem -h MY_CNAME.URL ```.
+The metadata can easily be regenerated via ``` /etc/shibboleth/metagen.sh -c sp-cert.pem -h MY_CNAME.URL ```.
 The output will then be displayed to stout in the terminal.
-Copy that to a new textfile for example named metadata.xml, we will use that later.
+Copy that to a new textfile for example named metadata.xml.
+Note that /etc/shibboleth/extensions.xml vill not be included then.

 ## Extra metadata

-To meet Swamids requiments we need to add some extensions to previous created file metadata.xml.
+To meet Swamids requiments we need to add some extensions.
+Those are created by ansible and found in /etc/shibboleth/extensions.xml.
-* First we need to tell what attributes (federation) we will use.
-Se full example in this role example folder (metadata.xml).
-* We also need to add some information regarding our purpose and organisation Se full example in this role example folder (metadata.xml).

-## validate metadata.xml
+## validate /etc/shibboleth/metadata.xml

 https://www.samltool.com/validate_xml.php and use schema Metadata

-## Send to Swamid

-Attache the validated metadata.xml to swamid@operation.se

 To Do
 -----

-* Validate generated metadata against xsd with xmllint
-* Validate extended block in /etc/shibboleth/extensions.xml against xsd
-* Include the extended block in metadata.xml and validate
+Add Logotype URL (<mdui:Logo>) *MAY* https://wiki.sunet.se/pages/viewpage.action?pageId=17138098 (not mandatory)

 License
 -------